Ravija5/WebSecurity/ClientSide/BrowserTerminology.md

 * https://foo.example.org, https://bar.example.org (same site casue org is suffix and example is domain label preceding)
 * https://foo.github.io, https://bar.github.io (cross site cause github.io is suffix and foo/bar are domain labels preceding)

 ## Same Origin Policy
+A page can have multiple origins (resources loaded from somewhere, frames etc.)

-Secuirty mechanism stating that only same origins can share resources with each other.
+SOP is a security mechanism stating that only same origins can share resources with each other.

-This prevents a malicious website from
+Rules:
+1. Script from Origin 1 can send data to Origin 2
+2. But it cannot access data from Origin 2 (or see the response)

 ## To Allow Cross Origin Access - CORS (Cross Origin Resource Sharing)